 Objects viewed in convex mirrors appear smaller and farther away than they actually are.

 Windows

-The windows installed in this unit may be the radius torque style double pane tinted safety glass.
-These windows are also referred to as jalousie windows.
+The windows installed in this unit are tinted safety glass.
+Some windows are sliding glass and others are jalousie (crank out) windows.
 They open with the simple turn of a crank.
-A power window is available on the driver's side as an option.